qmk/qmk_firmware/docs/configurator_architecture.md

 Address: <http://api.qmk.fm>

 The QMK API accepts `keymap.json` files for compilation.
 These are the same files you can use directly with `qmk compile` and `qmk flash`.
-When a `keymap.json` is submitted the browser will poll the status of the job periodically (every 2 seconds or longer, perferably) until the job has completed.
+When a `keymap.json` is submitted the browser will poll the status of the job periodically (every 2 seconds or longer, preferably) until the job has completed.
 The final status JSON will contain pointers to source and binary downloads for the keymap.

 QMK API always presents the source and binary downloads side-by-side to comply with the GPL.